Solessfir/PiUE/README.md

 - **Object** - soft reference to the Editor Utility Object Blueprint asset

 ### Category
 Groups child items into a nested ring.
-Hovering the wedge for `Category Hover Ms` navigates into the category.
+In hold mode, hovering the wedge for `Category Hover Ms` auto-navigates into it.
+In tap mode, left-clicking navigates immediately.

 - **Children** - nested array of any item types, including further categories